 We proactively work with local elected officials to revise department policies to improve police accountability.
 Our current efforts include drafting proposals to establish local police advisory review boards, and directly engaging with officials to ensure community involvement.

 Supporting Victims of Police Violence

-For there to be a chance at real justice, victims of police misconduct must have trained advocates by their side as soon as possible who can effectively engage the media with the victims’ own stories and experiences.
-Expert legal assistance is also needed to make sure officers are held accountable.
+We ensure victims of police misconduct have trained advocates by their side as soon as possible, who can effectively engage the media with the victims’ own stories and experiences.
+When needed, we also provide expert legal assistance to make sure officers are held accountable.

-We are creating a more informed electorate that understands the power that sheriffs, district attorneys, and judges have to hold officers accountable for their actions, and make communities safer for people of color.
+We are creating a more informed electorate that understands the power that local officials have to hold officers accountable for their actions, and make communities safer for people of color.
 We also resource and train communities to advocate for reform, and hold elected officials accountable between elections.